Our policy for Wales

 1. Protect heritage from unintended consequences

-The survival of our unique national heritage relies on a supportive fiscal and regulatory framework.
+Our unique national heritage relies upon a supportive fiscal and regulatory framework.

-Whilst historic house businesses bring many benefits to their local rural economies, greater commitment from Welsh Government Ministers to work together with the UK Government is needed to tackle rural infrastructure challenges.
+Greater commitment from the Welsh Government to work together with the UK Government is needed to improve rural infrastructure and allow the rural economy to grow.

 5. Stimulate investment in repair projects

-The Welsh government must petition the next incoming UK Government to introduce a VAT relief scheme on structural repairs and maintenance to heritage attractions open to the public.
+The Welsh government must petition the UK Government to introduce a VAT relief scheme on structural repairs and maintenance to heritage attractions open to the public.

-This would enable heritage attractions to tackle their repairs backlog, invest in their businesses, generate supply chain work and economic vitality for Wales’s rural communities whilst keeping our heritage alive for centuries to come.
+Following the UK Chancellor’s Autumn Budget, this is essential to enabling heritage attractions to invest in vital repairs and sustainability.
+This in turn generates work and economic vitality for Wales’s rural communities whilst keeping our heritage alive for centuries to come.

 Become a Historic Houses member